paulhhowells/react-fretboard/README.md

 # React Fretboard

 This is currently in development.
-For outstanding issues please read TODO.md. e.g. Mixolydian mode currently shows sharps when it should show flats.
+For outstanding issues please read TODO.md.

 ## Prerequisites
 * Ensure Node.js is installed.